anom979905/deepfake_detection/Django Application/README.md

 # Deep fake detection Django Application
 ## Requirements:

-**Note :** Nvidia GPU is mandatory to run the application.
-- CUDA version >= 10.0 for GPU
-- GPU Compute Capability > 3.0

 You can find the list of requirements in [requirements.txt](https://github.com/abhijitjadhav1998/Deepfake_detection_using_deep_learning/blob/master/Django%20Application/requirements.txt).
 Main requirements are listed below: